zackads/zackads.github.io/_projects/2020-05-05-jobscrapy.md

 There's so much I dipped my toes into here, but the two main takeaways were undoubtedly:

-- _More to learn about object-orientated programming and clean code_.
-This was my first foray into object-orientated programming.
+- _More to learn about object-oriented programming and clean code_.
+This was my first foray into object-oriented programming.
 Python isn't particularly opinionated on OOP (like Java), so it's been a bit of a challenge to know if I'm doing it right.
 Attempting to write OOP Python whilst implementing some of Uncle Bob's Clean Code was a steep learning curve, though even if I didn't get it 100% right this time I feel better equipped to continue this voyage of discovery as a result.
 - _Error handling_.
 Making my app work with unreliable third party services was a real challenge and took me off the 'happy path' and got me thinking about ways to make my code more defensive.
 With a 1 - 2 hour + execution time for really large datasets, it would have been unacceptable for a user to come back to my app and realised it had crashed, so it's right that I got stuck into this.

 ## Future learning opportunities

 - _Learn OOP properly_.
 I've dipped my toes in OOP having tried to grok Uncle Bob's SOLID principles using the Java examples he gives.
 This has been sub-optimal, as you can probably tell by my codebase.
 Instead, I need to pick a book or course on OOP in a language that's familiar to me.
-Dusty Phillips' [Python 3 Object Orientated Programming](https://www.amazon.co.uk/Python-3-Object-Oriented-Programming/dp/1849511268) looks a worthy candidate.
+Dusty Phillips' [Python 3 Object oriented Programming](https://www.amazon.co.uk/Python-3-Object-Oriented-Programming/dp/1849511268) looks a worthy candidate.

 ## Summary